Surge Marketing Deployment: Scaling Rapidly To Attack The Demand Wave

 Due to the speed at which you need to move, rapid digital marketing deployment often comes with risks.
 It’s essential to have a clear understanding of your objectives and what you want to achieve before setting out to do anything at all.

 It’s a good idea to put in place a three-point estimating process to establish target metrics.
 This will help you identify key performance indicators throughout your campaign.

 You need to constantly monitor your results to ensure your ad spend is being efficiently spent.
 Key performance indicators (KPIs) are crucial to measuring if you’re on track or veering dangerously off course.
 Quantify in financial terms what it will mean to the business if you reach these goals and ask yourself some key questions:

 What will my profit margin be?

 At what point would I consider the idea to be not financially viable?

 Establish a budget for your surge marketing deployment.
 Make sure it is realistic, in proportion to your objectives, and considers the financial benefit you plan to generate.

 Wholesale changes or disruption in the business, or broader, environment creates opportunities for businesses that can react with extraordinary speed to the trends that unfold.

 Since time is money, it’s best to take a lean start-up approach to get things moving as quickly as possible.
 Focus your attention on targeting the bottom of your sales funnel first as these opportunities have a higher chance of converting.
 This can help drive an initial revenue-boost ahead of any further expansion.

-Once this is done, you can layer on new marketing channels and start expanding your campaigns incrementally.
+Once this is done, you can layer on new digital marketing channels and start expanding your campaigns incrementally.
 For businesses going after a new market, it’s always a good idea to adopt a staged approach to test the waters gradually.
 This allows you to scale efficiently or to identify early issues.